manse/stylus-css-modules/README.md

   // string, base path for selector map script (default: same dir as the input .styl)

   target: 'ts',
-  // string, export format. 'ts' or 'js' (default: 'js')
+  // string, export format. 'ts' or 'js' (default: 'js'), can also be a function that receives the filename and selector map as params

   indent: 4,
   // number, indent level (default: 4)